-After Sania and Kavya’s discussion, I was intrigued and decided to dig deeper once I was back from the trip.
+Sania and Kavya’s discussion intrigued me enough to learn more about Paro Airport.
+I dug deeper once I was back from the trip.

-Paro is a valley-town in the Himalayas; it is surrounded by hills all around.
-This also means that the airport is operational only during the day-time, with Visual Flight Rules (as opposed to Instrument Flight Rules) in place.
+Paro is a valley-town in the Himalayas; hills surround it from all sides.
+This also means that the airport is operational only during the day-time, because of the Visual Flight Rules (as opposed to Instrument Flight Rules).

 To put things perspective, visual flight rules call for the pilots to use their own judgement to maneuver the aircraft while landing and taking off .
-Since the decision is taken based on their knowledge of the terrain and landmarks in the valley, coupled with quality of visibility (and NOT because a gadget conveys some information), there needs an absolute clarity in the weather for a safe flight.
+This decision is taken based on their knowledge of the terrain and landmarks in the valley.
+They also factor in, the quality of visibility (and NOT because a gadget conveys some information), as the weather needs to be absolutely clear for a safe flight and landing.

 While landing, the pilots hand-fly the plane with their local knowledge, navigating it mindful of the electric poles, roofs of the homes, trees, hill-sides etc. It is almost like the aircraft is being flown in the alleys.

 Later, Sania told us that there are times when it feels that the plane might crash into one of the hills-sides, or trees.
 Understandably so, because it flies right next to it, aiming to touch the 1.9 kms runway with enough run-distance on the ground.
-Not only that, she also explained us how one doesn’t see the runway right until one final steer before the touch-down.
+Not only that, she also explained us how one doesn’t see the runway right until one final steer before the touch-down, even though the plane keeps descending sharply.

-The airport has a dedicated viewing point for people who are interested, but the flip side is that the view does not give a clear line of sight to the navigation that takes place just BEFORE the plane hits the runway.
+Paro airport has a dedicated viewing point for people who are interested in viewing the landings and take-offs.
+However, the flip side of that spot is that the view does not give a clear line of sight to view the navigation that takes place just BEFORE the plane hits the runway.
 For a viewer, the aircraft just materializes on the runway, and that is when you get to see it.
+According to my driver, it is by design, and is done for the safety purpose.

 How to book a flight to Bhutan?